-29 Animals often emit sequences of social vocalizations.
-The function of such vocal sequences and how they

-30 evolved from single vocalizations is currently unknown.
-Many previous studies have suggested that vocal animal communication system^{1-3}.
-In its widest definition, as adopted in this paper, animal communication

-31 sequences are not random; that is, they are not composed of a random set of syllables from the animal's

-32 repertoire.
-The regularities defining non-random sequences are often referred to as the 'syntax' of the

-34 syntax refers to any system of rules that orders a sequence of signals in a non-random manner^{1-4}.
-More according to its complexity.
-At the highest level is compositional syntax, which has only been shown for a handful of species^{5-8}, which combines meaningful units together into sequences that generate novel meaning.
+Animals often emit sequences of social vocalizations.
+The function of such vocal sequences and how they evolved from single vocalizations is currently unknown.
+Many previous studies have suggested that vocal sequences are not random; that is, they are not composed of a random set of syllables from the animal's repertoire.
+The regularities defining non-random sequences are often referred to as the "syntax" of the animal communication system.^{1-3} In its widest definition, as adopted in this paper, animal communication syntax refers to any system of rules that orders a sequence of signals in a non-random manner.^{1-4} More complex communication systems include syntax that affects the meaning of the vocalizations; that is, communication systems in which syntax and semantics interact.5 Syntax is thus commonly graded according to its complexity.
+At the highest level is compositional syntax, which has only been shown for a handful of species, ^{5-8} which combines meaningful units together into sequences that generate novel meaning.